eyzhao/mednotes/McGill Global Health Night.md

           practical impact.
     - We need a better trigger for action - not just when the issue comes and knocks on your door.
         - I.e. migrant crisis.
 Ebola.
+    - Medical care must remain at the heart of what we do.
+Not just **security at all costs**.
+        - We should not do "a la carte" humanitarian aid.
+National imperative is important but cannot be the driver of response.
+The driver for action cannot only be fear.
+          The driver of action can only be life.
+Fight for life.

+### Panel Discussion

+- Dr. Mario Raviglione:
+    - WHO constitution was a visionary statement.
+Especially the statement that health is a state of wellbeing, not simply the absence of disease.
+        - "Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity"
+- Dr. Keith Martin (Consortium of Universities for Global Health)
+    - Spoke about lending power, voice, and agency to those who are voiceless and powerless to control their fate.
+- Dr. Patricia Cavazzoni, Senior VP, Development Operations, Pfizer
+- Mr. Paul Frazer, Former Canadian Ambassador